strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-front-end.md

 In addition to the [`register()` lifecycle function](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md#register), which is executed as soon as the plugin is loaded, a [`bootstrap()` lifecycle function](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md#bootstrap) executes after all plugins are loaded.

-To add a settings link or section, use Redux reducers, hook into other plugins, and modify the user interface with injection zones, consult [the "available actions" table](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md#available-actions) for all available APIs and their associated life cycle functions.
+To add a settings link or section, use Redux reducers, hook into other plugins, and modify the user interface with injection zones, consult [the "available actions" table](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md#available-actions) for all available APIs and their associated lifecycle functions.
 :::

 ## Register the plugin with the admin panel